-Now that you have your own copy of the project online, click on the ‘Clone in Windows’ button.
-If you are not logged in, it may take you to the Github Windows page.
+Now that you have your own copy of the project online, click on the ‘Clone or Download' button then the 'Open in Desktop' button.
+If you are not logged in, it may take you to the GitHub Windows page.

-Here we can see what has been going on with this repo.
-We can see that during the last commit, there was a comment ‘Corrected a typo in print statement’ and below that we can see the lines of code that were altered - red was removed, green was added.
+Even further back in time we can see there was a comment ‘Corrected a typo in print statement’ and below that we can see the lines of code that were altered - red was removed, green was added.
 We can do lots of fun stuff like ‘revert commit’ and ‘roll back this commit’ but for now, let’s see how revision tracking works.

-You will be able to find where your repositories are being stored under the ‘default storage directory’.
+You will be able to find where your repositories are being stored under ‘Clone path’.
 I changed this to store my repositories in a Dropbox folder.
 I use Dropbox liberally in conjunction with GitHub so that I can work on projects across devices and then push code up to GitHub once the project has reached a level of stability.